 Make sure you include contact details (and rates, if freelance)

-When sending us your enquiry it’s important that we can contact you via at least email and phone.
-Even if we aren’t actively hiring we like to keep the details of strong candidates on record for any future opportunities or for freelance work.
-We never know when the next big project will come through that could need somebody like you involved – but when it does its in everybody’s interest that we can get hold of you quickly.
+If we aren’t actively hiring we like to keep the details of strong candidates on record for any future opportunities or for freelance work.
+We never know when the next big project will come through that could need somebody like you involved – but when it does, its in everybody’s interest that we can get hold of you quickly.

 If you’re a freelancer it’s also very important to include your rates so that we know immediately where you sit in comparison to our own.
 If you charge three times what we do then we’ll never be able to afford you and it will save everyone’s time and avoid raising anybody’s hopes if we know that to begin with.

 While there’s no “silver bullet” formula for landing a job, hopefully this post gives you an idea of what we look for when we hire.
 It’s fairly safe to say that other employers will probably be looking for the same, so even if we’re not hiring we hope it helps you.

 It’s also worth noting that, writing as somebody who graduated from university not that long ago, my heart goes out to every single enquiry that reaches my inbox – especially at times when we don’t have the means to accommodate new staff.